 Allan Yeomans’ main concern for the last almost 30 years has been the prevention of global warming and the halting of climate change.
 He sees this as the most important and significant and most urgent problem facing humanity this century.
 He argues that without using his concept of removing carbon dioxide from the atmosphere by incorporating it into enhancing the fertility of the world’s agricultural soils, the warming becomes utterly irreversible.
 And he believes that chaotic destabilization of the Earth’s biosphere will most likely last a thousand years.

-“The Agricultural Solution To The Greenhouse Effect” (swipe the title, including the inverted comers and Google it).
-That will take you to an actual photo copy of the original paper that started the world’s interest in what we now call “soil carbon sequestration”.
-This paper was his presentation to a three day Esalen Congress on Sustainable Agriculture in January 1990.
+“The Agricultural Solution To The Greenhouse Effect” is an actual photo copy of the original paper that started the world’s interest in what we now call “soil carbon sequestration”.
+The paper was Allan’s presentation to a three day Esalen Congress on Sustainable Agriculture in January 1990.
 The congress comprised the then most significant leaders in sustainable agriculture in the United States.
 Allan Yeomans was the only non-American invited.

 By way of interest; several in the group considered who probably should have been invited and were inadvertently overlooked.
 There were only three names suggested.
-It was therefore a very significant and highly respected group of people.
+It must therefore must be considered a very significant and highly respected group of people.
 Over the following years and decades almost all the attendees at that “think tank” subsequently indorses his concept.

 These were the attendees—